A Modest Proposal: Modern usage

 A Modest Video Game Proposal is the title of an open letter sent by activist/former attorney Jack Thompson on 10 October 2005.

-The 2012 horror film Butcher Boys, written by the original The Texas Chain Saw Massacre scribe Kim Henkel, is said to be an updating of Jonathan Swift's A Modest Proposal.
-Henkel imagined the descendants of folks who actually took Swift up on his proposal.
+The 2012 horror film Butcher Boys, written by The Texas Chain Saw Massacre co-writer Kim Henkel, is an updating of Jonathan Swift's A Modest Proposal.
+Henkel imagined the descendants of people who actually took Swift's proposal seriously.
 The film opens with a quote from J. Swift.

 The 2023 song "Eat Your Young" written by Irish musician Hozier is a reference to "A Modest Proposal".
 It combines themes regarding the anti-war and anti-income-inequality movement, and uses Swift's essay as a framework to compare those modern problems to those same problems during Swift's time.

 The July 2023 Channel 4 mockumentary Gregg Wallace: The British Miracle Meat, written by British comedy writer Matt Edmonds, updates A Modest Proposal and presents it in a similar format to Wallace's Inside the Factory, with human meat given as a potential solution to the UK's cost of living crisis.
 The words "a modest proposal" are used in Wallace's summing up at the end of the programme, and Swift is credited.